Father Guido Sarducci: Additional appearances

 He also appeared on the MSNBC show Countdown with Keith Olbermann on March 19, 2005, discussing The Da Vinci Code and his DaVinci Code Decoder Ring.

 In the 2001 Disney animated film Atlantis: The Lost Empire, Novello uses the voice and speech style of Father Sarducci to portray the character of demolitions expert Vinny Santorini.

-Sarducci was present at the First Annual "Geno Roast" at the Aqua Turf in Southington, Connecticut.
-He gave the prayer of invocation and roasted the UConn Huskies women's basketball coach Geno Auriemma.
-He also made a guest appearance on the April 30, 2005, broadcast of NPR and Chicago Public Radio's Wait Wait...
+Sarducci made a guest appearance on the April 30, 2005, broadcast of NPR and Chicago Public Radio's Wait Wait...
 Don't Tell Me! news quiz show, commenting on the ascension of Pope Benedict XVI.
+He also gave the prayer of invocation at an April 11, 2007, roast of UConn Huskies women's basketball coach Geno Auriemma at the Aqua Turf Club in Southington, Connecticut sponsored by Connecticut Public Television.

 He appeared on The Colbert Report on June 23, 2010, claiming to have conducted an interview with Glenn Beck while visiting the Vatican.

-Benediction

-He delivered the benediction at the Stewart/Colbert Rally to Restore Sanity and/or Fear from the National Mall in Washington, D.C. on October 30, 2010.
+Later that year, October 30, 2010, he delivered the benediction at the Stewart/Colbert Rally to Restore Sanity and/or Fear from the National Mall in Washington, D.C.
 He was wearing his classic white clerical collar, a long red-trimmed black coat with cape, zebra vest/jacket and black beret.

+On May 6, 2025, he appeared on The Late Show with Stephen Colbert to discuss the upcoming conclave following the death of Pope Francis, where he claimed that Francis's predecessor Pope Benedict XVI was still alive, would be named the next Pope, and would take the name "Pope Benedict XVI the Second".